What do all of these have in common? Screens! The Average American Household has 7 screens in their house.

 But nothing lasts forever.

-"When will a new technology, designed primarily for transmitting visual information outsell all existing technologies with screens?"
+This question will resolve on the estimated date when a new technology, designed primarily for transmitting visual information, outsells all existing technologies with screens.

 For the purpose of this question, we will define a screen as "a technology that displays a 2d image on a flat surface".